Pupil Premium Summary Statement

 It is important to note that tracking progress by ‘vulnerable groups’ and using terms such as ‘Free School Meals eligibility’ and ‘disadvantaged pupils’ are DfE and OFSTED expectations.
 However, children are never stigmatised or referred to directly using any of this terminology.

 At Eastbury Primary School, we understand the contribution of PE and sport to the health and well-being of our pupils.
 In addition, we believe that an exciting, varied PE curriculum, combined with extra-curricular opportunities, can help to promote other valuable qualities such as good discipline, teamwork, communication, perseverance and a drive to succeed.
 We aim to achieve this through a commitment to providing every child with the necessary skills and confidence to participate in sporting activities and in leading a healthy lifestyle.

-• Minimum of 2 hours each week of high quality PE learning
+• Up to 2 hours a week of high quality PE learning

 • Providing every child with an equal opportunity to participate in PE and sport according to their own ability

 • Access to alternative sporting activities at break times

 • increased opportunities to access a wide variety of sporting activities through after-school sporting clubs and extra-curricular events

 • Opportunities for inter school competition

 • Opportunities for intra-school competition through House and Sports day activities